Hide

 Immunisation

-The Central and Eastern Sydney PHN Immunisation Program aims to reduce the incidence of vaccine preventable diseases in the community by providing appropriate and timely information about vaccine preventable diseases and the Immunise Australia Program to immunisation providers and the community and promote the delivery of the National Immunisation Program (NIP).
+The Central and Eastern Sydney PHN Immunisation Program aims to reduce the incidence of vaccine preventable diseases in the community by providing appropriate and timely information about vaccine preventable diseases to immunisation providers and the community and promote the delivery of the National Immunisation Program (NIP).

 Immunisation is a simple, safe and effective way of protecting people against harmful diseases that can cause serious health problems in the community.
 Immunisation not only protects individuals from life-threatening diseases, but also dramatically reduces transmission in the community.
 The more people who are vaccinated, the fewer opportunities a disease has to spread.